 Every musician’s biggest wish is to play so well and captivating that the audience is unable to move.
 On June 22 at the Gran Teatre del Liceu in Barcelona, musicians could experience that feeling because the audience consisted of 2292 plants that were quietly enjoying the performance from the soft red seats.

 The opera house has been closed as a safety measure for the coronavirus until that day when the musicians from the Uceli Quartet played Puccini’s “Crisantemi”.
-All this was made possible with the help of Eugenio Ampudia, an artist and Victor Garcia de Gomar the artistic director of the opera house.
+All this was made possible with the help of Eugenio Ampudia, an artist, and Victor Garcia de Gomar the artistic director of the opera house.

 The Gran Teatre del Liceu in Barcelona had an unusual brilliance opening performance after the lockdown

-Victor Garcia said how people were deprived of such absurd things such as being part of an audience because of the lockdown.
-So the whole plant audience idea was a very good way to help people rethink about where the world is going.
+Victor Garcia said how people were deprived of such absurd things as being part of an audience because of the lockdown.
+So the whole plant audience idea was a very good way to help people rethink where the world is going.
 The time that the whole team needed to realize this project was about 30 days from the beginning to the end with all the details, and the most challenging part of all the process, they said, was to position the plants on all the seats.

 The quartet performing for their plant audience